Monkey Shoulder

 Monkey Shoulder is a brand of Scotch whisky produced by William Grant & Sons in Scotland.
 Monkey Shoulder is a blended malt whisky, one of a small number of whiskies in this style.
-As of 2023, Monkey Shoulder is the world's third best-selling brand of Scotch whisky, trailing Johnnie Walker and The Macallan.
-The unusual style was chosen to present an approachable Scotch appropriate for use in quality cocktails.
+The unusual style was chosen to present an approachable Scotch appropriate for use in cocktails.

 History

 Monkey Shoulder was introduced in 2003 as a brand of blended malt whisky (formerly called "vatted malt whisky") primarily for mixing, occupying a middle ground between blended Scotch (which can contain grain whisky) and single malt whisky (which cannot).
 Originally a blend from the Balvenie, Glenfiddich, and Kininvie distilleries, its current composition is not publicly known, although its constituent malt whiskies originate from the Speyside region.

 The name refers to a repetitive strain injury that distillery workers once commonly were afflicted with after long shifts of turning malt by hand.